jenniaylis/data-analytics-and-AI/README.md

 And sequel of that comic.
 It's about neural networks! https://cloud.google.com/products/ai/ml-comic-2

 # How I could improve my data skills?

-will get back to this question later :)
+What was hard?

+Crosstabs
+Statistical tests (e.g. chi-square, correlation, regression analysis)